alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ## Material Cost

-Most of the materials required should be pretty cheap:
-PVA and other plastic coatings,
+Most of the materials required should be pretty cheap, like PVA and other plastic coatings.
+Carbon fiber can also be sourced for a few tens of euros.

-Some equipment is not cheap:
-for instance ultrasonic sealing machines.
+Equipment on the other hand is not cheap: for instance ultrasonic sealing machines cost many thousands of euros.

 Industrial hydrogen generators are another expensive bit.
 Keep in mind that we need 8000 l of hydrogen;